Zoevelazquez0430/Tp-final/README.md

 python .\main.py -f <frequency> -i <instrument> -p <score> -o <audio.wav>
 ```

 And for the xylophone the user has to write in the console -> the music score and the device.
+Remember that is a necessary condition to be inside the xylophone directory in order to be able to use this parser.

 ```shell
 python -\main.py -p <score> -d <device>